google/dropzone-polyfill/README.md

 On the other hand, it is worth noting that `dropzone` / `webkitdropzone` were never implemented in Firefox so, if your application relies on these attributes, it is already broken in Firefox.
-Along the same lines, the `webkitdropzone` in Chrome was unable to match `file:` tokens against dragged files, until M57.
+Along the same lines, the `webkitdropzone` in Chrome was unable to match `file:` tokens against dragged files, until Chrome 57.

 In conclusion, if you wish to accept file drags in a portable manner, you need to use the